 “When your chips are down / When your highs are low / Joy ride.”
 Those words are the refrain of a Killers song from the last decade.
-The lyrics might refer to chips in terms of a poker metaphor, but there are plenty of chips of another kind to be found at Joyride Taco House, one of a cluster of Upward Projects restaurants located three or four blocks north of the Central / Camelback light rail station in Uptown Phoenix.
-Joyride is the latest addition to the family at this key corner, and it’s the first restaurant in the immediate area to serve Mexican, or at least Mexican-influenced, food.
+The lyrics might refer to chips in terms of a poker metaphor, but there are plenty of chips of another kind to be found at Joyride Taco House, one of a cluster of Upward Projects restaurants located three blocks north of the Central / Camelback light rail station in Uptown Phoenix.
+Joyride is first restaurant under the Upward umbrella and in the immediate area to serve Mexican, or at least Mexican-influenced, food.

-Joyride occupies the former home of Aiello’s Italian restaurant on the west side of Central at Colter.
-Until recently, this intersection was no joy ride at all for pedestrians and bicyclists, despite its proximity to a transit center.
-That has changed, however, with the 2012 addition of buffered bike lanes and the 2014 construction of a pedestrian-activated traffic signal (aka “HAWK”) to ease crossing Central Avenue, which remains a busy arterial street despite, or maybe in part because of, the addition of several popular restaurants with patio dining in this part of town.
+When Joyride first started serving tacos on the west side of Central at Colter, this intersection was no joy ride at all for pedestrians and bicyclists, despite its proximity to light rail and several walkable historic districts.
+That changed, however, with the 2012 addition of buffered bike lanes and the 2014 construction of a pedestrian-activated traffic signal (aka “HAWK”) to ease crossing Central Avenue, which remains a busy arterial street despite, or maybe in part because of, the existence of several popular restaurants with patio dining in this part of town.

 Patios are always part of the formula with Upward Projects, and Joyride directly addresses Central Avenue with a comfortable outdoor dining area.
 A bike rack is located under the shade of a venerable tree that kids will most likely want to climb before or after consuming tacos or burritos from their own menu.
-The main entrance and host station are located toward the back, off to the side of the parking lot.
-Inside, the renovations to the building have resulted in more natural light.
-A big U-shaped bar is at the center of the room with booths and tables around the rest of the space.
+The main entrance and host station are located toward the back, on the south side of the parking lot.
+Inside, a U-shaped bar adorned with colorful glass art is at the center.
+Booths and tables fill the rest of the large dining room with natural light throughout.

-At any seat, those chips come out quickly, along with some fire-roasted salsa, a mild condiment that will please almost everyone.
+At any seat, the chips come out quickly, along with some fire-roasted salsa, a mild condiment that will please almost everyone.
 A variety of additional salsas are available for a charge, but the best add-on is probably the chunky guacamole dappled with tomatillo, tomato, onions, cilantro, and fiery serrano chiles.
 The quesadilla has a sophisticated, nuanced cheese blend that is as much Spanish as Mexican.
-The street corn, whether ordered as an appetizer or a side, is a good version of elote with crumbly cheese and plenty of spice sprinkled on top of a grilled ear of corn.
+The street corn, whether ordered as an appetizer or a side, is a good version of elote with crumbly cheese and plenty of spice sprinkled on top.

-While the non-taco portions of Joyride’s menu have been trimmed, there are still some other items on the menu.
+Many of the non-taco portions of Joyride’s menu use the taco fillings and tortillas in other formats.
 The enchiladas, filled with a vegetable mix, chicken, or beef, are served in a pair with rice and beans as included sides with a generous application of a tomato-based guajillo chile sauce and crumbled cheese.
-Burritos are available with carne asada , vegetarian, machaca, and chicken fillings.
-Any can be fried at no extra cost to yield a chimichanga or topped with enchilada sauce for a small charge.
+Burritos are available with carne asada, vegetarian, and chicken fillings.
+Any can be topped with enchilada sauce for a small charge.
+The Sidewalk Surfer Chilaquiles involve toppings layered with whole tortillas, rather than the usual pile of chips.

 5202 N. Central Ave., Phoenix AZ 85012